duckycoding-dev/ducky-coding/best-practices/1 - components and folders organization.md

 The index.ts file imports the component and reexports it immediately like so:

 ```
-export { ComponentName } from './ComponentName';
+export { default as ComponentName } from './ComponentName.astro';
 ```

-This way we can import it in other files without having to double type both the folder name and the file name: this makes it much cleaner
+This way we can import it in other files without having to write both the folder name and the file name: this makes it much cleaner